How Should You Store Your Razor After Use? Tips to Make It Last Longer

 Key Tips to Make Your Razor Last Longer

-To extend the life of your razor, focus on these three points:
+To help extend the life of your razor, focus on these three principles:

 - Keep it clean